Fertility and intelligence: Birth control and intelligence

-Criticisms
+Contested relevance

 Regardless of whether correlations exist between fertility and intelligence, genetic studies have shown no evidence for dysgenic effects in human populations.
 Additionally, theories about dysgenic and eugenic effects in human populations are associated with scientific racism.

-Preston and Campbell (1993) argued that it is a mathematical fallacy that such differences in fertility would result in a progressive change of IQ, and applies only when looking at closed subpopulations.
+Preston and Campbell (1993) argued that it is a mathematical fallacy that differences in fertility would result in a progressive change of IQ, and that such changes apply only when looking at closed subpopulations.
 In their mathematical model, with constant differences in fertility, since children's IQ can be more or less than that of their parents, a steady-state equilibrium is argued to be established between different subpopulations with different IQ.
 The mean IQ will not change in the absence of a change of the fertility differences.
 The steady-state IQ distribution will be lower for negative differential fertility than for positive, but these differences are small.
 For the extreme and unrealistic assumption of endogamous mating in IQ subgroups, a differential fertility change of 2.5/1.5 to 1.5/2.5 (high IQ/low IQ) causes a maximum shift of four IQ points.
 For random mating, the shift is less than one IQ point.
-However, James Samuel Coleman, formerly president of the ASA such as economist David Lam both independently argued that this model depends on various assumptions which are unlikely to be true.
+James Samuel Coleman, formerly president of the ASA, economist David Lam both independently argued that this model depends on various assumptions which are unlikely to be true.

 Recent research has shown that education and socioeconomic status are better indicators of fertility and suggests that the relationship between intelligence and number of children may be spurious.
 When controlling for education and socioeconomic status, the relationship between intelligence and number of children, intelligence and number of siblings, and intelligence and ideal number of children reduces to statistical insignificance.
 Among women, a post-hoc analysis revealed that the lowest and highest intelligence scores did not differ significantly by number of children.